maughlat/TUPConnect/SETUP_REQUEST_TO_JOIN.md

 EXECUTE FUNCTION send_application_email();
 ```

 **Note**: This is a placeholder.
-For actual email sending, integrate with an email service API or use Supabase's built-in email features.
+For actual email sending, integrate with an email service API.

 ---

-## 5. Testing the System
+## 6. Testing the System

-### Step 5.1: Test Anonymous Form Submission
+### Step 6.1: Test Anonymous Form Submission

 1. Go to `http://your-domain/components/browse.html` (or your production URL)
 2. Click on an organization card to open the modal